 This is the phase where you (finally!) get to build out your e-learning content in an authoring app.
 The development part of the ADDIE process typically contains two sub-tasks:

-Content Creation: In this phase, you choose and add the final graphics, multimedia, colors, and fonts to make your course look polished and professional.
+- Content Creation: In this phase, you choose and add the final graphics, multimedia, colors, and fonts to make your course look polished and professional.
 You’ll also use your authoring app to build out activities, quizzes, interactions, and functional navigation to create an engaging course.
-Read more: Overview of E-Learning Authoring Software.
+Read more: The Basics of E-Learning Course Creation Apps.

-Testing: Once you’ve created your content, you need to test it.
+- Testing: Once you’ve created your content, you need to test it.
 Things that need to be tested and reviewed include spelling, grammar, learning objectives, navigation, and flow.
 Testing is typically done during the development process instead of after, so the developer can make changes as testers identify problem areas.
-Read more: Top 3 Tips for E-Learning QA Testing.
+Read more: Top 4 Tips for E-Learning Quality Assurance (QA) Testing.

 When you progress to the evaluation phase, you need to go back to the very first phase of the ADDIE process, in which you (hopefully!) completed a training needs analysis.
 During that phase, you identified specific performance improvements that your training would address, as well as how to measure those improvements.